jorchard/NeuroCogDemos/README.md

 - [Webpage starter](webpage_starter.md): Initial steps to build a personal website. open the file in sublime or other similar editors.

 - [Policy Gradient](https://avandekleut.github.io/reinforce/): Alex taught us about policy gradient, and REINFORCE.

+- [Library](library.md) includes usefull links to materials from background readings to implementations.